dreamind/ix/workshops/interactive/index.md

 #### Exercise

-Load/serve `dom-2.html` and look at the HTML generated by the Javascript code.
-You can do this is Chrome by right-clicking the page and select **Inspect Element**.
+Load `dom-2.html` in your browser and look at the HTML generated by the Javascript code.
+You can do this is Chrome by right-clicking the page and select **Inspect** from the context menu.

 \\}